Transamerica is a great option for term life insurance and final-expense insurance products, particularly if you don't have a perfect health profile.

 |Child's accidental death (if they're added to plan)||$5,000||$5,000|

-Those customers that have had poor experiences primarily feature issues with Transamerica's customer service and claims departments in their reviews.
+In their reviews, customers who have had poor experiences primarily point to Transamerica's customer service and claims departments.
 Customers report long wait times in order to reach company representatives and generally poor communications.
 In addition, many claims take over a month to be paid out.